Durjoy001/Data-Structure-and-Algorithms/Tree/AVL Tree/README.md

 d) y is right child of z and x is left child of y (**Right Left Case**)

 **Left Rotate and Right Rotate** operations are to be performed in above mentioned 4 cases.
 In all of the cases, we only need to re-balance the subtree rooted with z and the complete tree becomes balanced as the height of subtree (After appropriate rotations) rooted with z becomes same as it was before insertion.

+**Time Complexity:** The rotation operations (left and right rotate) take constant time as only a few pointers are being changed there.
+Updating the height and getting the balance factor also takes constant time.
+So the time complexity of AVL insert remains same as BST insert which is O(h) where h is the height of the tree.
+Since AVL tree is balanced, the height is O(Logn).
+So time complexity of AVL insert is O(Logn).

+**Comparison with Red Black Tree:**
+The AVL tree and other self-balancing search trees like Red Black are useful to get all basic operations done in O(log n) time.
+The AVL trees are more balanced compared to Red-Black Trees, but they may cause more rotations during insertion and deletion.
+So if your application involves many frequent insertions and deletions, then Red Black trees should be preferred.
+And if the insertions and deletions are less frequent and search is the more frequent operation, then AVL tree should be preferred over Red Black Tree.